 [Heading amended in Gazette 22 Oct 2004 p.
 4834.]

 3.88.
-Interpretation
+Terms used in this Subdivision

 (1) In this Subdivision —

 “concrete panel” means a concrete panel that is manufactured as a separate and movable panel for the purpose of being incorporated as a wall once the process by which the panel is manufactured is complete, but does not include a column, beam or paving slab or a panel that is for decorative purposes only;